shrawankick/yodha-arc/README.md

 * **6‑day Push–Pull–Legs Hybrid** – A structured weekly program with
   compound and accessory movements.
 The plan automatically rotates exercises to avoid overuse.
+* **Selectable gym formats** – Choose between Push, Pull or Leg templates directly in the session.
 * **Daily plan generator** – Generates a warm‑up, main workout table (exercise, focus, sets, reps, starting weight and notes), a mandatory 7‑minute finisher and a cooldown.
 Each day includes an affirmation.